 - Copyright: Authors retain copyright under a Creative Commons License

-Journal of Patient Experience (JPE) is dedicated to presenting advances and applications that impact the patient experience.
+Journal of Patient Experience (JPX) is dedicated to presenting advances and applications that impact the patient experience.
 It also serves as a forum to share ideas from industry leaders, caregivers, patients and family members.
 The Editorial Board believes that incorporating the patient and family perspective to share experiences is important and also feels that patients may have unique perspectives on how healthcare might use patient advisory councils, rounding, access, and transparency (to name a few) to enhance compassionate care of the future.
 The blending of research, practical findings, innovation and interdisciplinary perspectives makes Journal of Patient Experience a valuable resource across the healthcare spectrum.

-JPE has a broad, interdisciplinary readership, including:
+JPX has a broad, interdisciplinary readership, including:

 • Patient Experience Leaders